Durnford School

-The Durnford boys were transferred to another prep school in the village, the Old Malthouse.
 In 1948, when the British army gave it up, Durnford House was acquired by the owners of the Old Malthouse.
 The main buildings were variously pulled down or sold, leaving the Old Malthouse with the grounds, which were levelled for playing fields.
+Durnford House itself still stands.

 War memorial

 St George's Parish Church, Langton Matravers, has a war memorial containing 53 names of old boys of the school who died in the First World War.
 There is a further memorial to those killed in the Second World War, but without the names.